phoehnel/REST-light/README.md

 The project is an API-Wrapper around the famous [443Utils](https://github.com/ninjablocks/433Utils) project.

 ## How to Use

+1. Install Docker on your RaspberryPi
+2. Attach a 433Mhz Sender to [WiringPi Pin 2](https://pinout.xyz/pinout/pin13_gpio27) of your RaspberryPi
+3. Run REST-light

+#### GPIO access

 For the app to be able to use the Pi's GPIO-PINs, they need to be exposed to the container.
 There are multiple options to do this, as explained [here](https://stackoverflow.com/a/48234752/8069229).